kraken-tech/django-pg-migration-tools/docs/usage/operations.rst

     **NOTE**: Additional queries triggered by this operation to guarantee idempotency have been omitted from the snippet above.
-The key take away is that if this migration fails, it can be attempted again and it will pick up from where it has left.
+The key take away is that if this migration fails, it can be attempted again and it will pick up from where it has left off (reentrancy).

     How to use
     ----------